 Note: CPT code 96040 must be billed for both the initial visit and/or the two follow-up visits.
-When billing the Department, providers must use ICD-9-CM diagnosis code V26.33 (genetic counseling) to receive payment for prenatal genetic counseling services.
+When billing the Agency or Agency's designee, providers must use ICD-9-CM diagnosis code V26.33 (genetic counseling) to receive payment for prenatal genetic counseling services.
 CPT code 96040 is a time based code and each visit is limited to no more than 3 x 96040 (i.e., no more than 90 minutes per session).